Panlord/game-power-down/ProjectDocument.md

 **Describe the default input configuration.**

-The game is mainly based on keyboard and mouse inputs but it is also completely playable on a a PS4 controller (and possibly other controllers).
+The game is mainly based on keyboard and mouse inputs but it is also completely playable on a PS4 controller (and possibly other controllers).

 **Mouse + Keyboard**
 - Player movement is done with WASD and camera look is done with the mouse.
 - I wrote the MouseLook.cs script and allowed for both mouse and joystick inputs.